LoveUI Skills

 - Root skill: the main instructions in

-- Specialist skills: focused skills for common design tasks like auditing, polishing, adapting, simplifying, and improving copy.
+- Specialist skills: eight focused workflows for building, auditing, polishing, adapting, hardening, clarifying, extracting, and learning project conventions.

 The root skill routes the agent to the right supporting material based on the request.